karprabha/memory-card/README.md

 1. Access the [Pokemon Memory Game Live](https://pokemon-memorycard-game.netlify.app/).
 2. Click on the cards to flip them and reveal the Pokemon.
-3. Match pairs of Pokemon to increase your score.
+3. Don't click on the same card twice to increase your score.
 4. Complete all levels to win the game.

 ## Dependency Graph